-10 New Year’s Resolutions You Can Actually Stick To This Year
+Here are 20 Soulful New Year’s Resolutions You’ll Actually Stick To This Year

-So… if you’re sick of ‘em or you want to feel a little bit of a sense of accomplishment, here are 10 easy ones you can stick to.
+So, if you’re sick of ‘em or you want to feel a little bit of a sense of accomplishment…

 Start adding more veggies and fruit in your diet.

-Say goodbye to fad diets and attempts that don’t work.
-And instead of filling up on low nutrient dense, high-calorie foods, go for more fruits and veggies.
-It starts at the grocery store.
-Pick up fruits and veggies for a snack.
-At home, cut them up so they are ready to eat.
-No excuses.
+Say goodbye to fad diets and attempts that don’t work and instead of filling up on low nutrient-dense, high-calorie foods, go for more fruits and veggies.
+It starts at the grocery store when you make the choice to pick fruits and veggies for a snack instead of chips and candy.